Dr. Robert W. Keane

 Nancy Stagliano, Ph.D. is currently Chief Executive Officer and co-founder of True North Therapeutics, a rare disease therapeutics company working in the classical complement pathway.
 Dr. Stagliano has an accomplished career as a biotech leader spanning all aspects of the industry, from company building, discovery research and strategy to global medical affairs and corporate communications.
 Previously, Dr. Stagliano was CEO of iPierian, Inc. which applied human iPSCs to model neurodegenerative diseases.
 The company and its lead antibody program against Tau for the treatment of PSP and Alzheimer’s disease was acquired by BMS in April of 2014 for a total deal value of $725M.
 Nancy was the CEO and co-founder of CytomX Therapeutics and a lead inventor on the patents for CytomX’s Probody platform.
 In earlier roles with CytomX, she served as the COO of CytomX LLC, which launched CytomX Therapeutics as well as Cynvenio Biosystems.
 Before moving to California, Nancy joined the Cambridge, Massachusetts, biotechnology industry in the late 1990s, where she had an eight-year tenure at Millennium Pharmaceuticals and consulted to several local startups.
 Dr. Stagliano received her BS in Electrical Engineering and her MS in Biomedical Engineering, both from Drexel University in Philadelphia.
 She obtained her PhD in Neuroscience from the University of Miami, followed by three years as an independently-funded research fellow at the Massachusetts General Hospital and Harvard Medical School, where she studied mechanisms of brain injury after stroke.

 Mr. Wolfe has spent his career in various financial roles in the financial services, specialty finance and the pharmaceutical/healthcare industries.
 Most recently Mr. Wolfe has spent his time cultivating start-up organizations in various healthcare entities, often dealing with complicated business models to develop a financial framework for success for many of these first of their kind businesses.
 Mr. Wolfe has spent the last 17 years of his career in the healthcare industry with almost half of that time spent at Kos Pharmaceuticals, a publicly traded, fully-integrated specialty pharmaceutical company.
 Mr. Wolfe assisted in guiding Kos to 27 straight quarters of meeting or exceeding Wall Street quarterly earnings estimates.
 Finding the most cost-effective way to run a business through the design of more efficient systems is the hallmark of his career achievements.
-Mr. Wolfe has his BBA from the University of Miami and his MBA from the University of Pittsburgh and is currently CFO of Variant Pharmaceuticals.
+Mr. Wolfe has his BBA from the University of Miami and his MBA from the University of Pittsburgh and is currently CFO of Variant Pharmaceuticals and serves as a financial consultant for InflamaCORE, LLC.